ComputerMaverick69/Web-Scraping-Using-Python3-and-BeautifulSoup4/README.md

 # Web Scraping Using Python3 and BeautifulSoup4
- Introductory tutorial to webscraping and python beautifulsoup library.
+ Introductory tutorial to webscraping using python3 and beautifulsoup4 library.